zx80/flask-simple-auth/DOCUMENTATION.md

   - a function to retrieve the password hash from the user name.
   - a function which tells whether a user is in a group or role.
   - functions which define object ownership and access permissions.
+- `before_exec` a function/decorator to register a hook called after authentication, authorizations and parameters and before the actuall route function execution.
 - `password_quality` a function/decorator to register a function to check for password quality.
 - `password_check` a function/decorator to register a new password checker,